 Great Health Requires Great Effort

-As we go further to the left on the Continuum the patient takes on an increasingly passive role while the healthcare team takes on an increasingly active role.
-The classic example is the patient in the intensive care unit.
-A ventilator is breathing for the patient.
-The patient is being hydrated with an IV and being fed through a G-tube.
-If his heart stops, the medical team will shock it back to work.
-And so on.
-The patient is doing very little to actually get better.
+As we go further to the left on the Health Illness Continuum the patient takes on an increasingly passive role while the healthcare team takes on an increasingly active role.
+The classic example is the patient in the intensive care unit—a ventilator is breathing for the patient, and they are being hydrated with an IV and being fed through a G-tube.
+If their heart stops, the medical team will shock it back to work…and so on.
+The individual is doing very little to actually get better.

-As we go further to the right along the Continuum, the patient or individual assumes more responsibility and takes on an increasingly active role in his or her overall health.
+As we go further to the right along the Health Illness Continuum, the patient or individual assumes more responsibility and takes on an increasingly active role in his or her overall health.
 The doctor takes on a more passive role, as he becomes more of a teacher or coach – the very definition of a doctor.

-On the left side of the Continuum, the doctor-patient relationship is very much one-sided.
-On the right side of the Continuum, the doctor-patient relationship is more of a partnership or teacher-student relationship.
+On the left side of the Health Illness Continuum, the doctor-patient relationship is very much one-sided.
+However, on the right side the doctor-patient relationship is more of a partnership or teacher-student relationship.

 Health Illness Continuum: Real Life Examples

-Let’s take a professional football player who is currently functioning at the far right of the Continuum.
-He then tears his ACL.
+Let’s take a professional football player who is currently functioning at the far right of the Continuum, but he tears his ACL.
 In a fraction of a second (the time it takes to get injured) he goes from being extraordinarily functional to be disabled.
 He then has his ACL reconstructed.
 Where does the surgery move him?
 Back to the far right?
 Nope.
 The surgery only moves him back to the neutral point.
 The surgery removed his symptoms of the instability of the knee.
 In and of itself the surgery does not get him playing football again.
 That comes through hard work by the athlete in conjunction with help from the physical therapists and athletic trainers.

 The revascularization of his coronary arteries only moves him back to the neutral point as the stents remove his angina (chest pain) symptoms.
 He then goes through cardiac rehabilitation and changes his diet and in doing so is able to move somewhere to the right of the neutral point.